jfremond/snow-crash/level00/resources/walkthrough.md

 We need to find the files owned by user flag00.

-We start with the following command :
+We start with the following command:

 `find / -user flag00`

 This means we want to find from the root all files belonging to user `flag00`.

-We get a lot of permission errors like this :
+We get a lot of permission errors like this:

 `find: '/path/to/file': Permission denied`